 The substance abuse problem in America has drawn the attention of the entire nation.
-It is not only an issue of people disobeying laws.
-Drug abuse is often only the tangible outcome of deeper-seated problems in society that call for broader solutions.
+It is not only an issue of people disobey laws.
+Drug abuse often only the corporeal outcome of deeper seated problems in society that call for broader solutions.

 The many drug addiction treatment centers that attend to such problems do not all subscribe to a unified approach.
-As can be expected, they have varying levels of success.
+As can expected, they have varying levels of success.
 It is not always possible to determine the right therapeutic approach to a substance abuse problem.
 It is equally difficult to tell which specific drug addiction treatment center may be the best one to trust with your issues.
-There are, however, some general qualities to look out for in making your choices.
+There are, however, some general good things to look out for in making your choices.
 Let us look at some of these qualities.

 Drug Treatment Center: What Qualities to Look for?

 Success for keeps

 Most people who have “graduated” from their respective rehab programs are likely to relapse into substance abuse.
 Often, they need even more help as their problems could have worsened over time.
 A drug treatment center can only boast a high success rate if its patients are monitored over several years.
-This monitoring should be done after completing treatment to ensure that they have truly been rehabilitated.
+This monitoring should done after completing treatment to ensure that they have truly been rehabilitated.

 Keeping track of a patients continued success requires a lot more than having the patient’s contact information.
 It would be helpful for the rehab facility to be in touch with the patient’s family, social circle, caregivers, and influencers.
 This is not always easy for an establishment to do for all its patients.